-2.1.3 Corner Lots- The following applies to Corner Lots:
+2.1.3 Corner Lots

-- Dwellings on corner lots must be setback to a minimum of 2 metres from the secondary street frontage. - · Where facing the secondary street frontage, the garage must be setback a minimum of 5.0 metres from the secondary street frontage.
+- Dwellings on corner lots must be setback to a minimum of 2 metres from the secondary street frontage. - Where facing the secondary street frontage, the garage must be setback a minimum of 5.0 metres from the secondary street frontage.
 An easement running along the rear of the lot cannot be built over, and the garage may have to be setback from the rear boundary to accommodate the easement.
 Garages must be located adjacent to the lot boundary but are not permitted adjacent to boundaries abutting public open space (except where the frontage exceeds 20m where a minimum 1meter setback is required).